montagejs/collections/README.md

     except that they use and return nodes instead of integer indicies in analogous functions.

+    Lists have a `head` `Node`.
+The node type is available as `Node` on the list prototype and can be overridden by inheritors.
+Each node has `prev` and `next` properties.

 -   **Set(values, equals, hash, content)**

     A collection of unique values.
 The set can be iterated in the order